burnoo/kspoon/README.md

 println(page) // Page(content=<p><span>Text</span></p>)
 ```

-It is also possible to get an attribute value by setting an `attr` parameter in the `@Selector` annotation
+It is also possible to get an attribute value by setting the `attr` parameter in the `@Selector` annotation (
-(see [Usage](#Usage) for the example).
+see [Usage](#usage) for an example).

 ### Regex

-Regex can be set up by passing `regex` parameter to the `@Selector` annotation.
+Regex can be set up by passing the `regex` parameter to the `@Selector` annotation.
+After parsing the text (with HTML
-Then after parsing text (with html text mode or attribute), regex will be applied on the string.
+text mode or attribute), the regex is applied to the string.
+The returned string will be the first matched group or the
-The returned string will be the first matched group or the whole match, if no group was added.
+entire match if no group is specified.

 ```kotlin
 data class Page(